+To become a professional dancer you need to work extremely hard and be dedicated to the craft.
 As you’ve probably already discovered, dancing is not easy.
-You need to work extremely hard and be dedicated to the craft.
 Dancers give years of their lives to be a master.
-If you love dancing, spend every waking hour thinking and breathing dance then you’re probably thinking you can to go professional.
+If you love dancing and spend every waking hour thinking, living and breathing dance then you’re probably considering going professional.
 But perhaps you’re a little hesitant or uncertain if you have the skills required to take it to the next level.
 If you want to turn professional then you really have to excel.
 If you’re talented there are a lot of opportunities.
 Dancers can perform on stage, television, musicals, and on cruise ships just to name a few.

 However, don’t expect your dance skills to be the only factor in getting a job.
 As an amateur, you can do well with just natural born talent but that’s not enough if you want to be a professional.
 A famous dance producer isn’t going to discover you in rehearsal or on Youtube.
 You need to go to a lot of auditions, face a lot of rejection, and show a willingness to go the extra mile.